seanskggo/GameView/README.md

 # FuryOfDracula

 Hey team!
-This is the work branch where you create 'commits' (which is like a save-points) of your work.
+This is the master branch for the Fury of Dracula Assignment (COMP2521).
-Try to commit regularly so that progress is saved.
-If you think your code is ready to be 'pushed' to the master branch, create a 'pull request' (which means 'request to add to master branch') so that the code can be reviewed before being added.
+Finalised code will be pushed from the work branch to this master branch.
+Before you push, pull request so we can review the code before it is added to this master.

+Yes sirrrr